Whales Present Specific Challenges for Evolution

-Nearly all of today’s mammals are tetrapods, having both a front pair and a hind pair of limbs.
+Nearly all mammals are tetrapods, having both a front pair and a hind pair of limbs.
 They generally have a mouth full of hard teeth, and have nostrils near the front of their snout.
-Fossil specimens of extinct mammals also have these features.

-If evolution with common ancestry is true, today’s whales have developed from earlier mammals with hind legs and teeth and nostrils in the front of their snouts, and we should find physical evidence of that ancestry.
-Evolution thus makes some well-defined hard predictions, which would allow us to disprove it if it were not true.
+If evolution with common ancestry is true, today’s whales have developed from earlier mammals with hind legs and teeth and nostrils in the front of their snouts, and we should find physical evidence of that ancestry, in their genomes and in the fossil record.
+Evolution thus makes some well-defined hard predictions, which can allow us to disprove it if it is not true.
 This is the way science progresses.
-Scientists (a) propose a general rule or theory of how things occur; (b) specify a clear physical prediction implied by this theory; then (c) run an experiment or make an observation to see if the predicted result is in fact found.
-If the predictions of a theory are found to be valid over and over again, across a wide variety of circumstances, we become more and more justified in holding to this theory.
+If the predictions of a theory are found to be valid over and over again, across a wide variety of circumstances, we become more justified in holding to this theory.
 If the physical predictions are found to fail, we must either modify the theory or abandon it.

 Evolution demands that many intermediate species existed between modern whales (with no hindlegs and with nasal openings atop their heads) and their earliest, purely terrestrial ancestors (with four legs and nostrils at the front of their snout).
 These species would have physical features lying between these early ancestors and modern whales, and thus would exhibit shrunken hindlegs, and nostrils partway back on their snouts.
 While acknowledging that we are not able to recover fossils of every single species that ever lived, we expect from evolution to find at least a few such intermediate specimens in the ancient rock layers.